Melyns/Schizo-Bots/README.md

 > [!IMPORTANT]
 > You must always have **only one instance** of Schizo Bots open in your browser at `http://127.0.0.1:8000/` otherwise the chat will get broken!
-> If your chat seems off, then you likley have another tab of Schizo Bots open.

 > [!TIP]
 > Google's Gemma 2 models work really well for this.
 I recommend using [this model.](https://huggingface.co/bartowski/Gemma-2-Ataraxy-9B-GGUF)